Matt Skole: Washington Nationals

 In 2012, Skole was the South Atlantic League MVP and Nationals Minor League Player of the Year after hitting .291/.426/.559 with 27 home runs and 104 runs batted in.

 Prior to the 2013 season, Skole was ranked as the Nationals fourth-best prospect by Baseball America.
-However, Skole collided with a runner on a fielding play at first base in the second game of his 2013 campaign with the Class-AA Harrisburg Senators, falling to the ground and tearing his ulnar collateral ligament and flexor tendon in his left elbow.
+However, Skole collided with a runner on a fielding play at first base in the second game of his 2013 campaign with the Double–A Harrisburg Senators, falling to the ground and tearing his ulnar collateral ligament and flexor tendon in his left elbow.
 He underwent Tommy John surgery on April 17, 2013, taking him out of action for the season.
 Skole returned to action and played in the Nationals' instructional league in September and then against high minor league talent for the Mesa Solar Sox in the Arizona Fall League.

 Skole struggled somewhat in 2014 after missing a significant amount of the previous season, batting .241/.352/.399 with Harrisburg.
 He slipped down the prospect rankings, with Baseball America listing him as the Nationals' 24th-best prospect after the season—20 places lower than he was before it started.
 He was not added to the 40-man roster ahead of the Rule 5 draft that winter, but no team selected him and he remained with the Nationals organization.

 Despite Skole's poor 2014 campaign, he was invited to spring training with the major league ballclub in 2015.
-After hitting well in spring training, he got off to a slow start with Harrisburg but then went on an offensive tear in June and July, earning a promotion to the Class-AAA Syracuse Chiefs.
+After hitting well in spring training, he got off to a slow start with Harrisburg but then went on an offensive tear in June and July, earning a promotion to the Triple–A Syracuse Chiefs.
 Skole was once again left unprotected before the Rule 5 draft after the season, but again, he was not drafted and remained part of the organization.

 The Nationals again invited Skole to spring training before their 2016 season.
 He spent the entire season with Syracuse for the first time in his minor league career.
 The Nationals added Skole to their 40-man roster after the 2016 season, in which he hit 24 home runs as a Chief and won a minor league Gold Glove Award at first base.

 While on the minor league disabled list, Skole was designated from assignment and removed from the Nationals' 40-man roster on July 29, 2017, to clear space for newly acquired utilityman Howie Kendrick.
 He cleared waivers and was released by the Nationals, but days later, he signed a new minor league contract with the organization and was assigned to the Auburn Doubledays.
+Skole elected free agency following the season on November 6.